-Dietetic food, i.e. vitamin supplements and other modified foods, is intended for people with special nutritional needs (and is not replacement for food).
-Such food has specific composition and it is made through special production method.
+Dietetic food, i.e. vitamin supplements and other modified foods, is intended for people with special nutritional needs (and is no replacement for food).
+Such food has a specific composition and it is made through a special production method.

-Specially formulated dietary foods with lower energy value which is intended for obese people to help them loose weight, should only be used after consultation with the doctor/pharmacists and accordingly to the manufacturer guidance.
+Specially formulated dietary foods with lower energy value which is intended for obese people to help them lose weight should only be used after consultation with the doctor/pharmacists and according to the manufacturer’s guidance.

 Recommended daily intake of supplements should not be exceeded because supplements overdose can have detrimental effects on people’s health and in some cases may cause death.

 The best way to calculate daily requirements is to seek expert advice; talk to your doctor on whether you need supplements and/or should you refrain from it if you are taking specific medication or food.